Randomblock1/Randomblock1/README.md

 ### Hi there! 👋

-I enjoy jailbreaking and learning new things.
-Currently, I'm learning Python.
+I enjoy learning and experimenting with new things.
+Currently, I'm learning Python and Go.

 Follow me on my [Twitter](https://twitter.com/randomblock1_) and visit [my website](https://randomblock1.com/).